-Transfer Grant - Transfer students only: This scholarship is based on the student's transfer credentials.
+This scholarship is based on the student's college grade point average.
 The value of this scholarship may vary based on these credentials.
-To be eligible, student must have a minimum grade point average of 2.50.
-This scholarship is renewable provided the stduent maintains a 2.00 cumulative grade point average.
+This scholarship is renewable provided the student maintains a 2.0 cumulative grade point average.

 Additional Scholarships